owasp-modsecurity/ModSecurity/README.md

 ## Sponsor Note

-ModSecurity is sponsored by Trustwave.
-Trustwave offers a range of commercial services related to ModSecurity, including a set of Rules, consultancy and customization of ModSecurity.
-Contact the Trustwave sales department for more information - sales@trustwave.com
+Development of ModSecurity is sponsored by Trustwave.
+Trustwave offers a Commercial Ruleset for ModSecurity to Large Enterprise customers.
+Contact the Trustwave sales department for more information